 Table 3.
 Rank sum totals that provide a quick and general comparison of how total general harvest, hunter numbers, hunter success rates, and access to public land compare among GMUs during general modern, archery, and muzzleloader deer seasons.
 GMUs in bold type are open during early and late seasons for the respective weapon type.
-Data presented are based on a five-year average (2016-2020).
+Data presented are based on a five-year average (2017-2021).

-Wildfires are always a possibility that may affect hunter access to some hunting areas, and fires in the Lick Creek GMU this summer are likely to further impact an already declining harvest trend for deer in that GMU.
+Wildfires are always a possibility that may affect hunter access to some hunting areas, and fires in the Lick Creek GMU last summer likely impacted an already declining harvest trend for deer in that GMU.
 This trend is most evident in success rates in the GMU, not overall harvest, and has been driven by the increase in hunters in GMU 175, which have doubled since 2001.
-Due to record dry conditions and heat through the early summer, hunters are strongly encouraged to check the status of wildfires (online) and as well as public land access restrictions (USFS) before planning for the fall hunting season.
-In addition, USFS and WDFW have been conducting prescribed burns and forest thinning projects to reduce wildfire risk.
-Check with the local USFS offices and WDFW district offices for current status on forest treatment projects.
+This spring has had record wet conditions promoting understory growth and projected hot and dry conditions through the summer, wildfire danger is likely to be high and hunters are strongly encouraged to check the status of wildfires as well as public land access restrictions (USFS) before planning for the fall hunting season.

 It is typically uncommon for deer populations to fluctuate dramatically from year to year, especially in District 3 where winter and weather conditions are generally mild and do not result in large winter die-offs.
 Populations are still recovering from very late and heavy snow cover across the district during the winters of 2016/2017 and 2018/2019, with snow cover persisting well into the usual spring green-up period.
-With back-to-back average to mild winters over 2019-20 and 2020-21, we expect to see improvements in deer populations across the District.
-The District saw improvements in both total white-tailed and mule deer harvests in 2020, beyond our expectations, and we expect this trend to continue into the 2021 season, especially for white-tailed deer bucks that have a shorter lag-time to become legal 3-points than mule deer.
-Depending on the effects of the drought this season, we are still expecting mule deer harvest to improve through the 2022 hunting season.
+With back-to-back average to mild winters over 2019-2022, we had been expecting to see improvements in deer populations across the district; however, drought conditions and hemorrhagic disease last year took a toll on some portions of the deer herd.
+The district saw increases in the number of days it took hunters to harvest a deer in almost all GMUs, with only the mountain GMUs showing stable or modest HPUE decreases, but this is likely due to lower hunter numbers.
+Despite the effects of drought, fire, and disease last season, we expect overwinter survival was very good, and are expecting deer harvest to marginally improve through the 2022 hunting season.

 Periodic die-offs have occurred due to epizootic hemorrhagic disease (EHD) and bluetongue, both viral conditions transmitted by a biting midge, a small fly often found near water or marshy areas, which mainly affect white-tailed deer.
-Despite extremely hot and dry conditions this summer, which are normally associated with EHD die-offs, we have not had reports of any widespread deer mortality at this time (late-July).
-It may be that conditions are so dry that the mud preferred by breeding midges has been reduced, thereby reducing the vector for disease spread.
-While disease outbreaks are monitored annually, there is nothing feasible to be done to prevent outbreaks of hemorrhagic diseases.
+Last year's drought resulted in disease outbreaks across Eastern Washington, affecting even portions of the mule deer herd, generally less susceptible than whitetails to hemorrhagic disease die-offs.
+While the sample size is small, approximately 15% of 40 radio-collared mule deer does were lost to either bluetongue or EHD.
+Although disease outbreaks are monitored annually, there is nothing feasible to be done to prevent outbreaks of hemorrhagic diseases.
+Research projects using relatively localized trapping of adult midges and spraying insecticides for emerging larvae have shown these methods are not effective in curtailing disease outbreaks in the wild.